Wednesday, May 1, 2024

 This is possibly too mean to The Pajama Game, which I will eventually give a not-all-that-begrudging positive score, and which, after all, had been a huge hit back in 1954 during its first run as a play (it appears to remain fairly well-loved up to the present day).
 As for why or how it earned such great success, however, making its film adaptation at Warners a hot property, that remains a real mystery to me.
 The movie seems to track the play with fidelity (and, frankly, you'd assume it would have to, given it shares basically all the same top-line personnel, besides Donen), and it's somewhat along the lines of what a hater of musical theater would cherry-pick in order to demonstrate its weaknesses, from the basic annoyance of a fiat romance that never quite convinces you it has a right to exist despite its key structural necessity, to a loud, trivializing comedic subplot that barely feels like it's evolved out of vaudeville.

 It's a book musical that feels a decade older than it is, unaware of exactly how "book musicals" are supposed to work (hell, its most celebrated musical number is a diegetic performance that has nothing to do with the story).
-It's astonishing that the play could be based on an actual novel, and moreover that the very writer of that novel, Richard Bissell, also co-wrote the musical with Abbott.
-He went on to allow its transformation into this goofy-ass movie when he co-wrote this screenplay.
+It's astonishing that the play could be based on an actual novel, and moreover that the very writer of that novel, Richard Bissell, also co-wrote the musical with Abbott and then went on to allow its transformation into this goofy-ass movie when he co-wrote this screenplay.
 (One figures the novel would have to be a somewhat less juddery affair.)
 Looking at it from another angle, maybe it's more like a book musical where it was assumed, or hoped, that the play's absolute stampede of songs (several were discarded; thirteen still make it into a movie running 101 minutes) would serve as sufficient reinforcement for characterization and story, but instead they're nothing less than complete replacements for their absence, a purpose they're not robust enough to achieve.
 It doesn't help that a lot of them feel pointless.
 Above and beyond the diegetic stageshow one, several songs are in service of that detestable comic subplotof course, at this point, the main romance feels like its own subplotand few of the pointless ones are good enough on their own to feel like they've done anything but jammed up the movie.

 It's not like it's especially narratively dense, either, which is probably why it comes off like such a clumsy attempt to force the sprawl of a grab-bag-of-stuff musical into the shape of an integrated one; the logline of the film, "boyfriend and girlfriend find themselves separated by the clash between labor and management at the pajama factory," doesn't manifest till shockingly deep into its runtime, so it winds up falling into the sort of shamble where, for a really long time, it thinks it has a plot more than it really has one.
 It is, anyway, constitutionally unable to just be the thing that it spends a long time actually being, an impressionistic hang-out with factory workers, so it never quite spools up anything to actually be interested in until such time as the movie is already more than halfway over.
 And that's leaving aside the automatic complaint anyone ought to have, that half of 101 minutes spent doing nothing seems like it should at the very least provide ample space for a plausible and earnest romance.
-But that's where the whole "songs crudely replace, rather than supplement, the story" comes in, so that outside of these musical numbers, it's a courtship that exists mainly as low-level sexual harassment.
+But that's where the whole "songs crudely replace rather than supplement the story" comes in, so that outside of these musical numbers, it's a courtship that exists mainly as low-level sexual harassment.

 So, to our story: in Cedar Rapids, IA, itinerant striver Sid Sorokin (John Raitt) has just landed himself a job as the superintendent of the Sleeptite Pajama Factory, owned by blustery capitalist Myron Hasler (Ralph Dunn).
 In the aftermath of nearly getting into a fistfight with a dipshit subordinate who basically sat around picking his nose while Sid was waist-deep inside a malfunctioning machine, Sid is confronted with the union's grievance committee, who accept his version of events (the dipshit is a liar and a jerk), so their intervention serves principally as a warning.
 However, it's also a meet-cute, in that the head of the committee is one Babe Williams (Doris Day), who needless to say lives up to her name.
-She resists his overtures because he is, after all, a potential adversary at work, but according to the songs they both spend a lot of time thinking about the other for no really particularly well-established reasonone of them is Doris Day, at least, though John Raitt sure doesn't have that going for him, so it can't be because of Raitt's lack of screen charismaand at the annual company picnic Babe drops her guard and they get together.
+She resists his overtures because he is, after all, a potential adversary at work, but according to the songs they both spend a lot of time thinking about the other for no really particularly well-established reasonone of them is Doris Day, at least, though John Raitt sure doesn't have that going for him, so it can't be because of Raitt's screen charismaand at the annual company picnic Babe drops her guard and they get together.
 Unfortunately, just as Babe feared, the union is right on the cusp of a dramatic labor action to secure the 7.5 cent per hour raise that Hasler has put off for too long, and when Sid berates his staff for the slow-down, Babe responds by ratcheting it up a notch with full-on sabotage.
 She probably didn't have to come right out and confess as an active challenge to Sid's loyalty, thereby throwing her boyfriend into a quandary, but Sid fires her.
 But then he feels bad about it, and something about Hasler's unaccountable recalcitrance to raise his wages to what is already an industry standard, even in the face of his business getting wrecked, doesn't sit right with him; and secretly Sid begins to work from the inside to unravel the mystery, win his workers their demands, and hopefully get his girlfriend back.

 On its face, this is a nice story (as suggested, it's Metropolis: The Musical, resituated in something more vaguely resembling a real economic landscape).
 It's sandbagged really hard by the subplot with the time study man Vernon "Hinesey" Hines (Eddie Foy Jr.) and his... whatever the hell it is, his "on-and-off relationship," I guess, with Gladys Hotchkiss (Carol Haney), which amounts to fits of "funny" jealousy that eventually result in a climactic assassination scheme.
 I put "funny" in scarequotes for a reason, obviously.
 It basically just adds twenty minutes of runtime to a movie that has no use whatsoever for it, though I suppose it makes Babe and Sid's romance look better in comparison, insofar as Sid never even thinks about throwing knives at his girlfriend.
 But in the core, there's just not a lot of hook either, and while I've frowned at Raitt, there's a certain unreadiness from much of this cast, or at least a miscalibration in terms of on-camera acting.
 Day was a precondition of getting the movie madeWarners was okay with the transfer of the Broadway cast to screen, but insisted it had to have one movie star, and indeed it was almost Frank Sinatra instead, so that we could've had the crooner and the stage's Babe, Janis Paigeand it doesn't feel like an accident that Day is by a significant margin the best here, the one with most humane and thoughtful emotional rendering, while the second-best is the member of the Broadway cast who had the most film experience, Haney, even if she is exclusively hamming it up.** (In fact, the second best acting performanceHaney's a professional dancer and very pretty in a rather unusual way, so she gets unfair points in two separate columnsis probably Jack Straw, playing the union's president.
 He was also not part of the original cast, but he has some great "unexpectedly tall and burly nerd" physicality going on; he does appear to be a predominantly screen actor, but the caveat is that this was his very first role.)
 But I don't really mean to slag on the secondary cast, who are a perfectly likeable background ensemble, but of the principals, more than half are awful***, and Day in particular is stuck doing romance opposite a scowling wooden carving.
 And despite a romance this efficient, the movie, weirdly enough, doesn't find much time to focus on the labor action, either, though most of the best stuff here is either about the labor action, or just about working at the factory.